adonisjs/v5-docs/content/guides/http/context.md

 ## Differences from the express `req` and `res` objects?

 You will not see any `req` or `res` objects in AdonisJS.
-Everything, including the request and the response, is part of the HTTP context.
+Everything, including the request and the response is part of the HTTP context.

-Also, you are encouraged to add your custom properties to the `ctx` and not the `request` object.
+Also, you are encouraged to add your custom properties to the `ctx` object and NOT to the `request` object.

 ## Http Context Properties